alberttaberner/cvs-generator/README.md

 ## Description

 Tool designed to provide random user data using the format "user"|"city"|"phone".
-Data will be stored using CSV format.
+Data will be stored in the project's root path.

 ## Usage